 When metastatic prostate cancer becomes resistant to androgen deprivation therapy, patients develop what is known as castration-resistant prostate cancer (mCRPC).
-In this late-stage disease scenario, physicians turn to the sequential use of different therapies with the goal of improving quality of life, minimizing disease-related complications, and prolonging progression-free and overall survival.
+In this late-stage disease scenario, physicians turn to the sequential use of different therapies with the goals of improving quality of life, reducing complications, and increasing progression-free and overall survival.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy